hgmnz/peegee/README.md

 ```

 *Note* that this cannot run inside of a transaction.
 This will commit your
-running migration, add the index concurrently, and start a new migration.
-Use
+running transaction, add the index concurrently, and start a new transaction.
-with caution.
+Use with caution.

 ### License